Street naming and numbering

 - You are a developer planning a new housing or commercial development

 It is important to note that if a development results in the creation of new properties, utility companies will not install services without an official postal address, including postcode.
-Further guidance is provided in our Street Naming and Numbering Guidance document.
+Further guidance is provided in our Street naming and numbering guidance (PDF File, 336kb) document.

 How to apply

-If you are wishing to rename or add a name to your existing property, please use our online form below (A fee will apply, please refer to our Schedule of Street Naming and Numbering Charges document for further details).
+If you are wishing to rename or add a name to your existing property, please use our online form below (A fee will apply, please refer to our Street naming and numbering charges 2017 (PDF File, 211kb) document for further details).

 For all other enquiries, including new developments, please email us on firstname.lastname@example.org